SMore-Napi/DB_Innopolis/Week10/README.md

 (2 rows)
 ```

 The `group_id` was updated from the second terminal.
 This change was seen from the first session, i.e. Bob became member of second group.
-However, first session cannot modify balance of Bob as it was reserved by the second session.
-As a result, the Bob was moved to second group, but his balance was not modified. \
+However, first session cannot modify balance of Bob due to read commited police (only second session can modify this row).
+As a result, the Bob was moved to second group, but his balance was not modified.

 Using `REPEATABLE READ` isolation level: \
 <b>Terminal 1. </b>